'Sign of the apocalypse': Aussie KFC fans furious over huge change

 "Apologies for any inconvenience caused.
 We appreciate you all being Little Gems as we work to get things back to normal ASAP."

-Since the floods, grocery prices in Australia have increased as one woman saw a single iceberg lettuce costing AUD$12 and a punnet of blueberries seen at AUD$20 in a Queensland IGA supermarket.
+Since the floods, grocery prices in Australia have increased as one woman saw a single iceberg lettuce costing A$12 and a punnet of blueberries seen at A$20 in a Queensland IGA supermarket.

 "We're still seeing sporadic supply across kale, silverbeet and Asian veg due to the QLD and NSW floods – this should improve over the coming weeks," the website reads.